Coping with the Stress of GVHD

 If you have GVHD, it's important not to ignore or downplay your feelings.
 Finding an outlet to express your feelings can decrease your stress and help you forward in a healthy manner.
 This is true for both the patient and family caregiver.

 Talking with a therapist - a social worker, psychologist, psychiatrist or pastoral counselor - often helps.
 Therapists are trained to help you think about problems in different ways that help you take control of the problem, rather than letting the problem control you.
+You can find a therapist who is familiar with GVHD in BMT InfoNet's Directory of Mental Health Providers.

 It can also help to talk with others who have had GVHD to get support and insights into managing this challenging side effect.
 BMT InfoNet's Caring Connections Program can put you in touch with others who have experienced GVHD.